|Mode of Delivery||on campus|

 |Final exam||50%, hurdle||Examination Period||After Examination Period|

 Early and sustained programming practice is essential for success in this course.
-You may pass the Engagement Hurdle by attending and participating in at least three of the first four labs.
+You may pass the Engagement Hurdle by attending and participating in at least four of the first five labs.
 If you do not do this, then you must receive at least 30% in the Mid-term exam.
 We strongly suggest that you pass this hurdle by attending and participating in labs.

 Assignment 1 contains a Part A which you will be asked to submit earlier than the rest of the assignment.
 Tutors will return feedback for this along with an indicative mark.
 This mark will not be used to calculate your final mark, allowing you to use this feedback to improve your full assignment.
 We strongly recommend you make use of this feedback loop.